 Noise: Some people may be concerned about the noise created by rain or hail hitting a metal roof.

 Looks: Metal roofing can look commercial and therefore less appealing than other roofing options.

 Average home runs between $27,500 to $48,300

-- Heavy Weight: the shingles themselves are lightweight.
-But the steel panels that make up the roof can be heavy, which may need added support.
+Heavy Weight: the shingles themselves are lightweight.
+However, the steel panels that make up the roof can be heavy and may need added support.

 Average home runs between $31,000 to $58,000

 Clay tile roofingis a traditional roofing material that has been used for centuries in various countries.
-The clay tiles are made by molding clay into specific shapes, then firing the clay at high temperatures to produce a strong, durable tile.
+The clay tiles are made by molding clay into specific shapes, and then firing the clay at high temperatures to produce a strong, durable tile.
 The tiles are then laid on the roof and secured in place to form a weather-resistant barrier.